~ Cute Valentine’s Day (or any day) DIY~

 1 cup white glue

 1 tbsp vinegar

 1 tbsp olive oil or baby oil

 Combine all together and mix until it’s a smooth soft dough.
-You may need more cornstarch if it’s feeling to sticky and wet.
-Just keep adding until you get the clay consistancy.
-You’ll know if it’s too much because it will start getting too hard to mix it in, if you get to that point just stop and kneed the dough till smooth.
+You may need more cornstarch if it’s feeling too sticky and wet.
+Just keep adding until you get the clay consistency.
+You’ll know if it’s too much because it will start getting too hard to mix it in, if you get to that point just stop and knead the dough till smooth.

 1 cup salt

 1 cup flour